-\square Ensure the effective implementation of the Statutory National Curriculum for MFL (through Early Start). \square Ensure that work is differentiated to enable all children to reach their full potential. \square Use the classroom environment to support the teaching and learning of Speaking, Listening, Reading and Writing of Spanish. ☐ Make effective use of Assessment for Learning within MFL.
-Role of the LSA where applicable Role of the LSA where applicable Support the class teacher in the effective implementation of MFL.
+\Box Ensure the effective implementation of the Statutory National Curriculum for MFL (through Early Start).

+\Box Ensure that work is differentiated to enable all children to reach their full potential.

+Use the classroom environment to support the teaching and learning of Speaking, Listening, Reading and Writing of Spanish.

+□ Make effective use of Assessment for Learning within MFL.

+Role of the LSA where applicable

+\Box Support the class teacher in the effective implementation of MFL.

+\Box Add value to the children's learning by working with a range of abilities in small groups or individually.

+□ Communicate effectively with the class teacher to ensure the effective sharing of information about children's learning in MFL.